 Another 30 words (2 lines of text) are included under the topic Early Sifton Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Sifton family to the New World and Oceana
+Migration of the Sifton family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Sifton or a variant listed above: John Septon, who arrived in Virginia in 1650; William Sephton, who was send to the Windward Islands in 1722; Judith Septon, who came to America in 1744.

 Contemporary Notables of the name Sifton (post 1700) +

 - Sam Sifton (b.
 1966), American journalist and Food Editor at The New York Times

 - Clifford Sifton (1861-1929), Canadian politician, Minister of the Interior of Canada, eponym of Mount Sifton in Glacier National Park, in the Hermit Range of the Selkirk Mountains in British Columbia, Canada

 - Sergeant Ellis Wellwood Sifton (1891-1917), Canadian recipient of the Victoria Cross during the First World War

 - ^ The Canadian Virtual War Memorial (CVWM).
 (Retrieved 2010, September 27) Ellis Sifton.
 Retrieved from http://www.vac-acc.gc.ca/remembers/sub.cfm?source=collections/virtualmem/Detail&casualty=618483